 Consider another situation where a person simply spends time honestly connecting to other people.
 Sometimes it ends up in friendship and the other times it might end up in an authentic connection.
 These people do not try hard.
 They simply connect without wondering ‘whats’, ‘whys’ and ‘wheres’ of the situation.

 A relationship is often bound by rules, compromises, promises, and sacrifices.
 But a connection surpasses everything.
 A connection has no commitment, no rules and no expectation of tomorrow.
 A connection happens at a spiritual level, where the existence of bodily attraction is also not mandatory.

 While there are four different kinds of connectedness – four possible corners of our relational space – only one of them will help you thrive.
-The other three corners will always diminish your performance and your well being.
+The other three corners will hamper your well-being.

-They can even destroy your vision, your relationships, your performance and your health.
+They can even destroy your vision, your ambition, your positivity, your other relationships, your performance, your health and drag you down in life.
 The key is to get out of any of the other three and into the only one that works.

-Think of this dynamic as the geography of relationships, a map with four corners:
+Think of this dynamic as the geometry of relationships, a square with four corners:

 Corner 2: The Bad Connection

 Corner 3: The Pseudo-Good Connection

 Corner 4: True Connection